frankhommers/simple-php-s3-server/README.md

 1. Set up a website

-2. Download `index.php` to your website root directory
+2. Download `index.php` and `config.php` to your website root directory

 3. Create data directory
 Create a `data` folder in your website root directory